eWaterCycle/infra/TEACH.md

 The grading setup is [one class, one grader](https://nbgrader.readthedocs.io/en/stable/configuration/jupyterhub_config.html#example-use-case-one-class-one-grader).

-## Surf Research Cloud configuration

-In the SRC component

-- Add `grader_user` parameter with username of person who will be grading.
-  Use `==USERNAME==` as default value, which will be replaced by the actual username of the user creating the workspace.
-  This user will also be responsible for setting up the course and assignments.
-- Add `students` parameter with list of student usernames and passwords.
-  The value should be a JSON string in format of `[["username1", "password1"]]`.

-In the SRC catalog item

-- Expose `grader_user` and `student_users` as interactive parameters.

 ## SRC workspace creation

 During creation you can set the `students` parameter to create local posix accounts for students.